gruntwork-io/boilerplate/_docs/README.md

 When you run Boilerplate, it performs the following steps:

-1. Read the `boilerplate.yml` file in the folder specified by the `--template-folder` option to find all defined varaibles.
+1. Read the `boilerplate.yml` file in the folder specified by the `--template-url` option to find all defined varaibles.
 1. Gather values for the variables from any `--var` and `--var-file` options that were passed in and prompting the user for the rest (unless the `--non-interactive` flag is specified).
-1. Copy each file from `--template-folder` to `--output-folder`, running each non-binary file through the Go Template engine with the map of variables as the data structure.
+1. Copy each file from `--template-url` to `--output-folder`, running each non-binary file through the Go Template engine with the map of variables as the data structure.

 Learn more about boilerplate in the following sections: